This seminar is open to the public.

 The seminar meets three times per semester and is supported by Brown University, Harvard University, and the Massachusetts Institute of Technology (MIT).

 The conveners of the joint seminar are Patrick Heller, Prerna Singh, and Ashutosh Varshney (Brown University); Akshay Mangla (Harvard University); and Vipin Narang (Massachusetts Institute of Technology).

 Associate.
 Sol Goldman Professor of International Studies and the Social Sciences, Department of Political Science, Brown University.

 Professor of Sociology and International Studies, Brown University.

-Mahatma Gandhi Assistant Professor of Political Science and International Studies; Faculty Fellow, Watson Institute for International Studies, Brown University.
+Academy Scholar, Harvard Academy for International and Area Studies.
+Mahatma Gandhi Assistant Professor of Political Science and International Studies, Department of Political Science, Brown University.